DirtHasPower/Pyrfect-Pitch/README.md

 -time<br>

 Instructions:<br>
 -On start a note will play.
 Enter your guess for what the note is(ex.
-A, Ab, B, Bb).
+A, Ab, B, Bb) or the word "repeat" to repeat the sound.
 If you guess incorrectly, the right answer will be revealed.
-After     guessing, the next note will immediately play.
+Then press enter to hear the next note.

 IMPORTANT:<br>
 -MAY NOT WORK ON NON-WINDOWS OPERATING SYSTEMS